Advertising, Distribution, Solicitation and Facilities Usage Policy

 It is the responsibility of the requesting department to maintain the advertising in a fashion that does not obstruct traffic, create a hazard, or detract from the physical appearance of the campus.

-Events sponsored by a college or department and associated with the mission(s) of that organization may be advertised by use of standard-sized sandwich board, according to specifications established by the Vice President of Administrative and Information Services, either outside the main entrance or inside the lobby of the building, subject to the approval of the Dean of the College or Director of the facility in question.
+Events sponsored by a college or department and associated with the mission(s) of that organization may be advertised by use of standard-sized sandwich board, according to specifications established by the Vice President for Administrative Services, either outside the main entrance or inside the lobby of the building, subject to the approval of the Dean of the College or Director of the facility in question.
 Such advertising shall extend for a period of no longer than two (2) weeks.

 For student organization sponsored events, standard-sized sandwich boards to promote campus-wide events will be limited to large recognized events/functions such as Student Government Association (SGA) elections and Homecoming, and must be approved in advance by the SGA or Homecoming Committee and the Director of Plaster Student Union.
 Such large event sandwich boards will be located at approved locations outside of the Student Union entrances.
-Additionally, four (4) standard-sized sandwich boards may be utilized on the West Mall area (between Carrington and Strong Halls) two (2) on the North Mall (between Plaster Student Union and Monroe St.), and two (2) on the Carrington Mall (between the Circle Drive and Plaster Student Union).
-Sandwich boards must be reserved through the Conference Services Office and may only be reserved for a three day time period; these sandwich boards may be utilized by registered student/university organizations for the purpose of event promotion.
+Additionally, four (4) standard-sized sandwich boards may be utilized on the West Mall area (between Carrington and Strong Halls) two (2) on the North Mall (between Plaster Student Union and Bear Boulevard), and two (2) on the Carrington Mall (between the Circle Drive and Plaster Student Union).
+Sandwich boards must be reserved through the Event and Meeting Services Office and may only be reserved for a three day time period; these sandwich boards may be utilized by registered student/university organizations for the purpose of event promotion.
 Placement of sandwich boards must not restrict pedestrian flow nor create a risk for people with disabilities.

 Due to the role of the Plaster Student Union as a meeting-service facility, the Student Union may utilize two (2) standard-sized sandwich boards on a regular basis, limited to advertising of University meetings, events, and services, and subject to the approval of the Director of Plaster Student Union and must be consistent with University rules and policies.